koofr/go-pin/README.md

 ### Maintenance
 You will occasionally want to upgrade your dependencies.
 This is a two part process: update and freeze.

-You may use `update` command or perform updates manually if you wish to use specific branch or tag or if you only wish to do a partial update.
+You may use `update` command or perform updates manually if you wish to use specific branch or tag or if you only wish to do a partial update or just run `go get`.

     go-pin update

 After ensuring your application works fine with updated dependencies you can now freeze them.

     go-pin freeze > versions

 This assumes you want to store version information in file `versions`, you can use whatever you like.
 Freeze will store repository type, exact revision and target directory.

-**NOTE** `go-pin` works in current subtree.
-It will also try to update and freeze you application's `.git` dir if run at project root.
-Usually you will want to run this in some other directory e.g. `../src`.
+### Automation
+If you are using some kind of build system like Make you can simplify your process by requiring reset before every build.
+This way if somebody else updates dependencies, everything will automatically update on your machine.
+This is especially nice if you run builds on a build server.

 ## Supported VCS